-Office hours: 10:30-11:20 MWF, or by appointment--Waters 312 (except no office hours on Thurs., Sept.
-29; Fri., Sept.
-30; Tues., Nov.
-8; and Wed., Nov.
-9).
+Office hours: 10:30-11:20 MWF, or by appointment--Waters 312 (except no office hours on Wed.-Fri., Nov.
+15-17).

-Analyzes Japan's growth, productivity change, income distribution, government policies, agriculture, industrial structure, labor relations, education and technology, and international trade and finance.
-Emphases will be on U.S.-Japanese competition and comparisons.
+Analyzes Japan's growth, the end of Japan's miracle growth, the recent recovery in growth, productivity change, income distribution, government policies, agriculture, industrial structure, labor relations, education and technology, and international trade and finance.
+There will be some discussion of U.S.-Japanese and Chinese-Japanese competition and comparisons.
 Pr.
 ECON 110.
 The course is a university general education course and counts for the international studies secondary major and Arts and Sciences' international overlay.